 A number of interactions may occur between the socio-economic or biophysical environments.
-When developing sensitivity layer, the potential effects of these interactions were considered.
+When developing the sensitivity layers, the potential effects of these interactions were considered.

 3.1.8.1 Seismic Survey

 - Underwater acoustic disturbances (vessel and seismic) - Discharge of effluent (sewage, ballast) - Physical presence of equipment (seismic vessel and equipment) - Aircraft support.